cloudblog004/fantasticfoodies/content/en/posts/569-how-to-prepare-award-winning-chicken-soup.md

 - "leaves few coriander"
 recipeinstructions:
 - "Wash the chicken pieces with fresh water 2_3 times."
-- "In a cooker,heat desi ghee&amp; add chopped ginger &amp; garlic.Cook on the low flame till the aroma smells.."
+- "In a cooker,heat desi ghee& add chopped ginger & garlic.Cook on the low flame till the aroma smells.."
-- "Now add chopped onions &amp; cook till they becomes little brown &amp; add red chilli powder, turmeric powder &amp; salt.Saute for few seconds."
+- "Now add chopped onions & cook till they becomes little brown & add red chilli powder, turmeric powder & salt.Saute for few seconds."
-- "Add chopped tomatoes &amp; cook on the low flame till they become soft.Add raw chicken pieces."
+- "Add chopped tomatoes & cook on the low flame till they become soft.Add raw chicken pieces."
-- "Mix well &amp; add 1 glass of water in it &amp; cover with lid,after a whistle,slow down the flame &amp; cook for 5_8 minutes."
+- "Mix well & add 1 glass of water in it & cover with lid,after a whistle,slow down the flame & cook for 5_8 minutes."
-- "After 5_8 minutes switch off the flame,let it cool down,Open the lid &amp; check if the chicken is properly cooked."
+- "After 5_8 minutes switch off the flame,let it cool down,Open the lid & check if the chicken is properly cooked."
-- "Pour the soup in serving bowl &amp;with chicken pieces &amp;vgarnish with coriander leaves."
+- "Pour the soup in serving bowl &with chicken pieces &vgarnish with coriander leaves."
 - "Serve hot."
 - "Ready to serve and ENJOY!"
 categories: